incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 By the end of this guide, you will be able to:

 * Create a ConfigMap with Redis configuration values
+* Verify that the configuration is correctly applied
 * Create a Redis pod that mounts and uses the created ConfigMap
-* Verify that the configuration was correctly applied

 ## {{% heading "prerequisites" %}}